-Depending on the type of CPU being used, the F2-08AD-2 module can supply different amounts of data per scan.
+Depending on the type of CPU being used, the module can supply different amounts of data per scan.
 The D2-230 can obtain one channel of data per CPU scan.
-Since there are eight channels, it can take up to eight scans to get data for all channels.
+Since there are four channels, it can take up to four scans to get data for all channels.
 Once all channels have been scanned the process starts over with channel 1.
-Unused channels are not processed, so if only two channels are selected, each channel will be updated every other scan.
-The multiplexing method can also be used for the D2-240, D2-250-1, D2-260 and D2-262 CPUs.
+Unused channels are not processed, so if only two channels are selected, then each channel will be updated every other scan.
+The multiplexing method can also be used for the D2-240, 250-1, D2-260 and D2-262 CPUs.